 He has played 395 games in the regular season, one All-Star game, and four games during playoffs.
 In his NBA career, he has an average of 13.3 points-per-game during the regular season.
 Drummond is also the second youngest player to record a 5,000th career rebound.

-Together with Stephen Curry, Kevin Durant, and Klay Thompson, Draymond Jamal Green, Sr. makes up the so-called “super team” of the Golden State Warriors.
+Together with Stephen Curry, Kevin Durant, and Klay Thompson, Draymond Jamal Green, Sr. makes up the “super team” of the Golden State Warriors.

 Green began his professional basketball career in 2012 under a three-year, 2.6 million US dollar contract with the Golden State Warriors.
 He wears jersey number 23 as the team’s power forward.